cthoyt/cthoyt.github.io/_posts/2021/2021-08-18-streaming.md

 ```

 If you're not familiar with `yield`, here are a two videos to get you thinking
-aboout how to use loops like a Pythonista:
+about how to use loops like a Pythonista:

 - [Loop like a native: while, for, iterators, generators (PyCon US 2013)](https://www.youtube.com/watch?v=EnSu9hHGq5o&list=PLPFmTfhIBiumfYT3rsa35fHJxabB78er1&index=5)
 - [Trey Hunner - Comprehensible Comprehensions (PyCon 2020)](https://www.youtube.com/watch?v=ei71YpmfRX4&list=PLPFmTfhIBiumfYT3rsa35fHJxabB78er1&index=6)